-In the next section, we give an overview of the SFG-Tracing methodology.
-The concepts are illustrated in section 4 by the full verification from the layout-extracted transistor netlist up to the high level specification of a small signal processor as has been synthesized by the CATHEDRAL-II system [10].
+In the next section, we present our view on the aspects of Design for Verifiability and the contribution of SFG-Tracing to this concept.
+In section 3, we give an overview of the SFG-Tracing methodology.
+The concepts are illustrated in section 5 by the full verification from the layout-extracted transistor netlist up to the high level specification of a small signal processor as has been synthesized by the CATHEDRAL-II system [10].